thomasboegl1/Kractucs/README.md

 👋 Hi, I’m @Kractucs

-👀 I’m interested in Cybersecurity, Automation, Blockchain ...
+👀 I’m interested in Cybersecurity, Automation, Cloud ...

-🌱 I’m currently learning NFT's on the FLOW blockchain

 💞️ I’m looking to collaborate on everything that motivates me